RemigiusL/TestCafeKeyWordDriven/README.md

 ## Utility

-- `testcafe` enables to execute the keyword-Driven solution.
+- `testCafe enables to execute the keyword-Driven solution.
 - `xlsx` enables to read the excel file with data dynamically from the ./path-to-read/*(.xlsx).
 - `xpath-selector.js` enables to access the xpath(LocatorValue).
 - `log4js` used to [log](https://www.npmjs.com/package/log4js) messages for a specific test.[For more details please refer](https://api.slack.com/methods/files.upload).